 To ensure that patients don’t have a condition, healthcare providers should conduct proper testing using tools such as X-rays and magnetic resonance imaging (MRI) exams before making a diagnosis.
 Even if doctors are unable to make a diagnosis on their own, they should refer the patient to another specialist, who may be able to make the correct diagnosis on time.

-Ultimately, the failure to diagnose cancer and other serious conditions will enable the condition to worsen, causing more intense symptoms for the patient and potentially rendering future treatment less effective.
+Ultimately, the failure to diagnose cancer and other serious conditions could enable the condition to worsen, causing more intense symptoms for the patient and potentially rendering future treatment less effective.
 Eventually, delayed diagnosis could also lead to medical malpractice deaths if patients succumb to cancer.

 Failure to Perform or Act on the Results of Screening Procedures